-A general interview guide was used to facilitate interviews that were open-ended, enabling them to proceed naturally based on each respondent's experience, but consistently structured in order to yield comparative data.
-The guide included questions that specifically drew on the factors outlined in the existing literature that, on the surface, do not fully explain the SEDS gender gap (i.e. access to capital, double burden, etc.).
+A general interview guide was used to facilitate interviews that were open-ended, enabling them to proceed naturally based on each respondent's experience, but consistently structured in order to yield comparative data (see Appendix for the Interview Guide).
+The guide included questions that specifically draw on the factors outlined in the existing literature that, on the surface, do not fully explain the SEDS gender gap (i.e. access to capital, double burden, etc.).
 It also used more broad questions that enabled respondents to raise, if applicable, other factors not covered in the literature.
 No personal information beyond gender, university and province of residence were collected.
 Respondents remain anonymous in this document.